 Another potential threat to custodial wallets is a possibility of hacking.
-Centralized exchanges have a huge database of users, and they also store all the funds in one place, which might seem to many hackers as an easy target due to requirement of several confirmations to access the money.
+Centralized exchanges have a huge database of users, and they store their funds in cold and hot wallets.
+Cold wallets seem to many hackers as not an easy target due to requirement of several confirmations to access the money.
 However, there are still many examples of thefts of funds due to security breaches on such platforms.
 Mostly, there is a possibility of hot storage’s hacking.

 For instance, in 2014, the Japanese exchange Mt.
 Gox, that was hosting 70% of all bitcoin transactions at that time, was hacked, and consecutively, its users were deprived of over $450 million.
 Thus, custodial platforms can’t protect you with the maximum level of security because of their centralized model.
-On the contrary, Atomic stores your private keys and codes the access to them, which is one of the safest storage option known today.
+On the contrary, Atomic stores your private keys and codes the access to them, which is one of the safest storage options known today.
 Even if a hacking attack occur, your wallet will remain safe and sound because it is stored on your personal device at your home.

 Finally, custodial wallets are vulnerable should a fork happen.
 One of the most recent examples is the case of the Bitcoin Cash fork: its implementation left numerous platforms and exchanges such as Coinbase without access to the funds, and their customers could not send and receive coins unless the platform allowed the transactions.
 Later, when BCH wallets became operational, users had to wait until BSV was implemented on the platform.
 On the other hand, non-custodial wallets didn’t experience any difficulties because of the hard fork.
 Continuing with the example of BCH, users of non-custodial wallets were able to access their funds despite the fork.